dscroft/liascript_can_hacking/classroom.md

 <div class="flex-child" style="min-width: 400px;">
 Uses twisted pair of wires to reduce interference.

-- CAN works on voltage difference between CANL and CANH.
+- CAN works on voltage difference between CANH and CANL.

   - Not absolute voltage.